garethjmsaunders/digital-code-style-guide/xml.md

 1. As an empty element with a trailing slash, e.g. `<empty />`, or
 2. As a start tag immediately followed by an end tag, e.g. `<empty></empty>`.

-Either is acceptable as they are not distinguished by XML parsers.
+Either is acceptable as neither is preferred by XML parsers, but please try to be consistent in the use of one or the other throughout your document.

 ## 2. Reuse existing XML formats

 Where possible reuse existing XML formats, particularly those that allow extensions.
-XML Cover Pages curates a list of nearly 600 established [XML Applications and Initiatives](http://xml.coverpages.org/xmlApplications.html).
+XML Cover Pages curates a list of nearly 600 established [XML applications and initiatives](http://xml.coverpages.org/xmlApplications.html).

 Creating a new XML format is hard work and should only be done with consideration.
 As Google advises, "try to get wide review of your format, from outside your organization as well, if possible [as] new document formats have a cost: they must be reviewed, documented, and learned by users".

 Consider Tim Bray's article first: [Don’t invent XML languages](https://www.tbray.org/ongoing/When/200x/2006/01/08/No-New-XML-Languages).

 ### Extending existing formats